Nameplate set in Vinter & Telefon from Monokrom. Your typeface could be next. Learn more.

 With the promise of additional weights on the way, I’ll gladly hold my breath until they show up.

-Grant Hutchinson photographs suburbia, parses fonts, noodles code, appreciates compunabula, and sweats the details in Calgary, Alberta.
-He enjoys black coffee, low-fi electropop, geometric sans serifs, Chuck Taylor hightops, Speyside single malts, juggling, and the smell of a freshly tarred roof.
-Grant was one of the founders of Veer and is a board member of the Society of Typographic Aficionados.
-He is currently head glyph monkey at Typostrophe.
+Grant Hutchinson appreciates typography, photographs suburbia, accumulates gadgets, and sweats the details in Calgary, Alberta.
+He enjoys black coffee, low-bit synthpop, geometric shapes, single malts, juggling, and the smell of a freshly tarred roof.
+A shelf in his office sports a Diploma in Visual Arts from the Alberta College of Art & Design (now the Alberta University of the Arts) and an Emmy Award for his technical work during the 1988 Winter Olympics.
+He is currently a board member of the Society of Typographic Aficionados and head glyph monkey at Typostrophe.

 Post a Comment